cloudamqp/lavinmq/README.md

 When a new binding get applied to the exchange additional arguments can be applied which decided if these stored messages should be routed to the new queue or not.
-For example, you can a publisher that has been writing messages to a exchange for a while but you notice that no queue has been bound to that exchange.
+For example, you can have a publisher that has been writing messages to a exchange for a while but you notice that no queue has been bound to that exchange.
 But since the exchange is persistent you can bind a new queue saying that all existing message in the exchange should be routed